 International students have to complete this extra step for the CAQ because Quebec has slightly different immigration policies and procedures from other Canadian provinces.

-Benefits of the CAQ
+Benefits of having a CAQ certificate number

 With a CAQ, international students can enjoy the high quality of life associated with living in Quebec.